ngirmes/cpsc362-project1/README.md

 # Bookworm
->Created by: Salman Alsabah, Carlos Castaneda, Nicholas Girmes
->CSUF - CPSC362 Fall 2022
+Created by: Salman Alsabah, Carlos Castaneda, Nicholas Girmes CSUF - CPSC362 Fall 2022
->
+---
->Bookworm is an application that allows a user to search for a book, or obtain a recommendation from a specified database.
+Bookworm is an application that allows a user to search for a book, or obtain a recommendation from a specified database.
 ### How to run:
-***Clone the repository using git clone <http link>***.
+1. ***Clone the repository using git clone <http link>***.
-***Run the executable file "CPSC362-project1.exe"***.
+2. ***Run the executable file "CPSC362-project1.exe"***.